-Section 10-5.
-Powers and duties of the Board of Finance in connection with the development of long-range financial planning.
+Section 10-5 Powers and duties of the Board of Finance in connection with the development of long-range financial planning.

-The Board of Finance may initiate joint meetings with the Board of Selectmen and the Board of Education for the purpose of discussions on long-range financial planning.
+The Board of Finance may initiate joint meetings with the Board of SelectmenSelectpersons and the Board of Education for the purpose of discussions on long-range financial planning.

-The Board of Finance may require all Town agencies and boards dependent on the Town budget for any portion of their income to submit estimates for future spending.
+The Board of Finance may require all Town agencies-and boards dependent on the Town budget for any portion of their income to submit estimates for future spending.
 Such estimates shall be for the proposed budget plus two years and shall be the best estimates of the present Town agency.
 Said estimates shall be submitted as the Board of Finance shall dictate as a part of the preliminary budget.
-Any requests for budgetary information shall be made through the office of the First Selectman or the Superintendent of Schools.
+Any requests for budgetary information shall be made through the office of the First SelectmanSelectperson or the Superintendent of Schools.

-ARTICLE XI Standards of Conduct12
+Standards of Conduct

-Section 11-1.
-Declaration of purpose.
+Section 11-1 Declaration of purpose.

-The proper operation of democratic government requires that public officials, employees and other persons involved in government be independent, impartial and responsible to the people; that public office not be used for any personal gain; and that the public have confidence in the integrity of its government.
-Public interest must be the primary concern of those who are included within the scope of these standards.
-In recognition of these goals these standards of conduct are incorporated into this Charter of the Town of Ridgefield.
+The proper operation of democratic government requires that public officials, employees, and other persons involved in government operate in a manner that is, by reasonable objective standards, be-independent, impartial, and responsible to the people; that public office not be used for any personal gain; and that the public have confidence in the integrity of its government.
+Officials and employees have an obligation to act ethically and honestly in discharging the duties and responsibilities to which they have been elected or appointed Public interest must be the primary concern of those who are included within the scope of these standards.